All Episodes

 Why?

-Uh clearly I think it's important for us to be able to improve relations with Russia.
+Clearly, I think it's important for us to be able to improve relations with Russia.

-But the fact that he has has had this fawning attitude toward Mr. Putin has not said anything negative about him.
+But the fact that he has had this fawning attitude toward Mr. Putin has not said anything negative about him.

-You believe Russia has something on him.
+Do you believe Russia has something on him?

 Something personal, perhaps?

-Well, I think you have uh concerns on the international front as well as on the domestic front.
+Well, I think you have concerns on the international front as well as on the domestic front.

 Military action against North Korea, maybe doing something vis-a-vis Iran, again, tearing up the Iranian nuclear agreement and provoking and pushing for some type of confrontation in the Gulf.

-There might be something compromising on Russia and uh as it relates to Donald Trump.
+There might be something compromising on Russia.

-Well, it wasn't Donald Trump that put the sanctions on Russia.
+And as it relates to Donald Trump, well, it wasn't Donald Trump that put the sanctions on Russia.

 It's not Donald Trump that is cutting away at the lifeblood of the Russian economy, which is energy, by making America energy independent.

-Uh the person it that was warned about the 2016 election in 2014 about Russian influence in the elections.
+The person that was warned about the 2016 election in 2014 about Russian influence in the elections, well, that would have been Barack Obama.

-There is no serious person out there who would suggest somehow that you could even you could even rig America's elections.
+There is no serious person out there who would suggest somehow that you could even rig America's elections.

 No serious person.